 Whether or not your PPC landing page converts is a science - understanding the psychology of your users and sparking their emotions in a way that convinces them to convert.

 Relevance is paramount.
 The more relevant the information you provide, the higher your chances of conversion.
-There are so many things that can affect the conversion rate of your landing page - authority, discounts, scarcity, social proof.
+Many things can affect the conversion rate of your landing page: authority, discounts, scarcity, and social proof.

 Questions to Consider for Creating a Paid Search Landing Page